10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Izakaya Ishigaki City Okinawa Japan

 While searching for the best places to eat in Ishigaki, I discovered something unexpected about Japan.
 Ishigaki is an escape for many Japanese people running away from a too stressful life in Tokyo or Osaka or the cold weather from Hokkaido.
 Hence, about half of the owners I talked to were coming from other prefectures of Japan.
-They told me their stories on how they came the first time to Ishigaki, fell in love with the island and decided to move as soon as they could open their own business.
+They told me their stories about how they came for the first time to Ishigaki, fell in love with the island and decided to move as soon as they could open their own business.
 Note I was having these conversations in Japanese, so the izakayas of Ishigaki will always remain a special memory as the place where I could finally use my Japanese for the exact reason I am studying it.

 Here is the list of my favourite addresses in Ishigaki: